 Integrative care delivery models are being tested nationwide, and the work we are doing with the Gary and Mary West Senior Dental Center is an example.
 Our Senior Dental Centers are co-located within the Gary and Mary West Senior Wellness Center and Gary and Mary West PACE to provide convenient, all-inclusive care for senior clients.

 As part of the Master Plan for Aging, California Health and Human Services Agency is asking for the public’s feedback and participation in the development of the plan!
-If you or your organization have a specific policy recommendation for the Master Plan, you may submit your recommendation via email to EngAGE@aging.ca.gov, through social media using #TogetherWeEngAGE or share your suggestion in the online Pledge for Action.
+If you or your organization have a specific policy recommendation for the Master Plan, you may submit your recommendation via email to EngAGE@aging.ca.gov, through social media using #TogetherWeEngAGE or on the Together We EngAGE website.

 Colorado’s Strategic Action Plan on Aging is led by a planning group of state and local representatives, as well as providers and advocates.
 The plan addresses a range of issues from age-friendly communities, housing, transportation, and workforce.